thewoolleyman/example-sshd-http-app/README.md

 ## Building the image

+- Create a buildx builder for multiplatform builds (linux and MacOS) `docker buildx create --use`
-- `docker build -t example-sshd-http-app .`
+- Create a multiplatform build (for publishing to registry): `docker buildx build --platform linux/amd64,linux/arm64 -t example-sshd-http-app .`
+- Also create a single-platform arm64 (MacOS) build, with `--load` option, to support local testing: `docker buildx build --platform linux/arm64 -t example-sshd-http-app-arm64 --load .`

 ## Testing the image locally

-- Run the container locally: `docker run -it -p 2222:22 -p 8000:8000 --name local-sshd-http-app example-sshd-http-app /bin/bash`
+- Run the container locally: `docker run -it -p 2222:22 -p 8000:8000 --name local-sshd-http-app example-sshd-http-app-arm64 /bin/bash`
   - `-p 2222:22` maps the container's port 22 (sshd) to the host's port 2222
   - `-p 8000:8000` maps the container's port 8000 (web server) to the host's port 8000
 - Connect to the container via bash: `docker exec -it local-sshd-http-app /bin/bash`